 5.13 Works to build rapport and positive relationships with students

-Associate Professor and Instructional Coach at AOEU
+Associate Professor and Instructional Coach at AOEU and PRO Facilitator

 Wynita Harmon is an Associate Professor and Instructional Coach at AOEU.
 She enjoys providing authentic learning experiences for her students that promote innovation and critical thinking skills.
 Wynita holds a master’s degree in human relations with an emphasis in organizational leadership from the University of Oklahoma.